 Finally, I want to return to the issue of body shame.
-There’s been a lot of discussion in recent years.
+There’s been a lot of discussion about it in recent years.
 It applies to men as well as to women.
 And there’s also been a lot of shaming of older men for being shirtless in public, which could be implied in the statement included in this question about “young men who work out might be okay.”
 Older men?
-Maybe not for your some women.
-Even so, some mature men keep themselves in good shape and ought to be able to show off their athletic bodies.
+Maybe not for some women.
+Some mature men keep themselves in good shape and ought to be able to show off their athletic bodies.

-But if senior men want to exercise and get vitamin D the natural way and experience a sense of liberation that comes from baring your body, God bless them!
+But if senior men want to be outdoors shirtless and get vitamin D the natural way and experience a sense of liberation that comes from baring your body, God bless them!
 Let them be examples of vitality to shy young men and boys.
 We should not be ashamed of our bodies, and fortunately there are plenty of places and situations in which we can demonstrate that confidence in our bodily selves, as Ed O’Neill is doing on his shirtless bike ride through LA.
 Where men can be shirtless, age should not be an issue.
 Shameless old men who bare skin in public could be an encouragement to younger men to shed their sense of modesty and concerns about body image.